mmmorris1975/aws-runas/README.md

 then makes the AssumeRole call.
 This allows us to not have to re-enter the MFA information (if required) every time AssumeRole is called (or when the AssumeRole credentials expire), only when new Session Tokens are requested (by default 12 hours).
-These credentials are not compatible with credentials cached by awscli, however they should be compatible with versions of this tool build in different languages.
+These credentials are not compatible with credentials cached by awscli, however they should be compatible with versions of this tool built in different languages.

 If using MFA, when the credentials approach expiration you will be prompted to re-enter the MFA token value to refresh the credentials during the next execution of aws-runas.
 (Since this is a wrapper program, there's no way to know when